 Do Macs get malware?
 Does your Mac need Antivirus?
-Is it true that mac is fully secure?
+Is it true that Macs are fully secure?

 This question may arise in your mind after getting Apple’s Mac.
 Since Mac is considered to be safer than Windows PC it is not necessary that Mac won’t get any malware.

-The major target of malware and hacker were PCs since Windows system is most popular OS around the world, but recent gain in the popularity of Mac seems to be lucrative to attackers.
+The major target of malware and hacker were PCs since the Windows system is the most popular OS around the world, but the recent gain in the popularity of Mac seems to be lucrative to attackers.

 Unix based operating system (OSx) provides better security as Unix has tons of inbuilt security features to protect you from malware and hackers.

-Gatekeeper is an inbuilt tool in the Mac OS which protects you from the unwanted software because gatekeeper does not allow installation of any such software without your approval which is not digitally signed by Apple
+Gatekeeper is an inbuilt tool in the Mac OS that protects you from unwanted software because gatekeeper does not allow installation of any such software without your approval which is not digitally signed by Apple

 Mac does protect you from the different type of malware using Xprotect which is an inbuilt antivirus, Xprotect works in the background without any user interference and scan new programs against the database of known malware, and this database also updates when you install the offered updates.

-You may think why your Mac need antivirus when Apple put so much efforts protecting the OS at first place, after looking the below malware attacks you have to rethink.
+You may think why your Mac needs antivirus when Apple put so many efforts into protecting the OS in the first place, after looking at the below malware attacks you have to rethink.

 Malware & Threats to the Mac OS

 Mac users are told that Mac does not need any antivirus but there were malware since the Mac OsX came into existence.
 Elk Cloner was one of the first malware which affected the Apple II operating system in 1982.